guildxyz/club-contracts/README.md

 - 2 - Seed Club Mint
 - 3 - Merkle distributor
 - 4 - Merkle vesting
-- 5 - Staking Rewards

 If the script fails before starting the deployment, you might need to run the first one, too.

 ## Verification

-For automatic verification you can use [truffle plugin verify](https://github.com/rkalis/truffle-plugin-verify).
+For automatic verification of the source code on Etherscan you can use [truffle plugin verify](https://github.com/rkalis/truffle-plugin-verify):

 ```bash
 truffle run verify [contractName] --network [networkName]